Wiggins white supremacist comments unfounded, unessecary

 In this day and age, the time for name calling is over, and two wrongs still, have never make a right.

 “Not everyone who voted for Trump is a sexist or a racist.
 Some of them are, but most aren’t.
 Most people didn’t vote for Clinton, not because she’s a woman.
 They didn’t vote for her because she offered no palpable change whatsoever.
 Same old stuff.
 Trump represents a change.
-A terrifying change, but change none the less.
-Hillary represented… well, she represented very little actually, because she protects corporate interests because she doesn’t call the police when questions from the debate are leaked to her in advance.
-I notice we barely reported that.
-Not everyone who voted for Trump is a sexist or a racist,” said political satirist Tom Walker who plays Jonathan Pie, in the hours after President Trump’s November 2016 election.
+A terrifying change, but change none the less,” said political satirist Tom Walker who plays the news reporter character Jonathan Pie, in the hours after President Trump’s November 2016 election.

 “Throwing insults doesn’t work anymore.
 The only thing that works is caring and doing something, and what we have to do is to engage in the debate.
 Talk to people who think differently than you, and persuade them of your argument.
 It’s so easy, and the left have lost the art.
 Stop thinking that everyone who disagrees with you is evil, or racist, or sexist, or stupid and talk to them.
 Persuade them otherwise, because if you don’t, I’ll tell you what you get, you get President Trump.”Send news and photos to Potomac Local